Cashmere, Washington: Railroad and irrigation

 In 1892, it was revealed that the Great Northern Railroad would be building its main line through the valley and Mission was platted between the right-of-way and the Wenatchee River in hopes of receiving a station stop on the new line.
 It did not receive a station at that time and no boom occurred when the railroad came.
-Not until 1900 did Cashmere become a flag stop and a small section house was built, manned by two employees.
+Not until 1900 did Cashmere become a flag stop and a small section house was built, staffed by two employees.
 This small building was preserved and today exists on the property of the Cashmere Museum and Pioneer Village.

 The prosperity the railroads brought revived local interest to irrigate the arid valley.
 In 1892, a stock company was formed with a capital stock of $5000.
 Local men took out mile contracts to help dig the ditch.
 At a great personal expense to many involved, the Peshastin Ditch was completed within twelve years.
 Following its activation, the town as well as the entire area, blossomed.
 Through the 1900s, Mission grew in earnest.
 The town was becoming a shipping point for the growing fruit and agricultural industry in the valley.
 Within several years, better rail passenger service was demanded by citizens and a new, larger depot was built in 1903 and is also still standing in its original place.

 Renaming of Mission through 1920

 By 1903 the town's population had reached over 200.
-Citing confusion of this town with another in northern Okanogan County (that no longer exists), that same year, Mission and the entire valley were renamed for Kashmir, as local judge James H. Chase claimed it resembled the foothills of that region.
+Citing confusion of this town with another in northern Okanogan County (that no longer exists), that same year, Mission and the entire valley were renamed after the Vale of Kashmir in Northern India, as local judge James H. Chase claimed it resembled the foothills of that region.
 The spelling was changed to a more Americanized "Cashmere".
 Cashmere was incorporated in 1904 and continued to prosper with the opening of the Mission Canal later that year which turned hundreds of acres of dry-unusable land into fertile farm land.
 Seattle investors purchased large tracts of land in and around Cashmere and constructed the town's first hotel and saloon in 1905.
 A library was established in 1908 by the town's Woman's club.
 By 1909, Cashmere housed three banks.
 Telephone service was installed in 1909 followed by paved sidewalks in 1913, electric lights in 1914 and paved streets in 1919.